TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 The razor felt a bit lightweight for my liking, but it did a top job on my face and an excellent job on Mrs. M’s legs.

-If you like a pivoting head and disposable razor blade cartridges but still want to do as much as you can to help the planet, then this might be an option worth considering.
+If you like a pivoting head and disposable razor blade cartridges but still want to do as much as you can to help the planet, then this is an option worth considering.

 They Say: A triple-blade razor for triple the shaving power.
 Preserve's Recycled Plastic Triple Razor features an easy-to-grip, no-slip handle made from 100% recycled #5 plastic from yogurt cups.
 Designed to give both men and women an effortless shave, the titanium-covered blades features a Vitamin E and aloe vera lubrication strip, with two extra replacement heads.
 Plus, when you're done with it, the razor handle is completely recyclable through Preserve's take-back program.